OctoberWolf/MadeInAbyssAP/README.md

 6. The game directory should be automatically detected, but if it isn't, double check that everything is setup correctly You can also Register the game and select the file: MadeInAbyss-Win64-Shipping.exe, in the win64 folder
 8. Launch the game from the launcher, start a new game, and when you load into a file it should automatically connect.
-          If not you can try pressing the connect button manually, but you must be in-game and have control of your character to connect.
+          If not you can try pressing the connect button manually, but **you must be in-game and have control of your character to connect**.

 ------------
 Extra Info: